Merkoba/Meltdown/README.md

 Or text to use as input.

-However you need to have `tkdnd` installed in your system.
+However, you need to have `tkdnd` installed in your system.

 This is an extension for `Tcl`.

-If you want to disable it instead, use the `--no-drag-and-drop` flag.
+If you want to enable, it use the `--drag-and-drop` flag.

 ---